error-try-again/nitro-flask-deployment-stack/README.md

 # Nitro Flask Deployment Stack

-Automated stack for building distributed nitro API + flask API architectures within docker.
+Automated stack for building distributed nitro API + flask API architectures.
 Wanted to tie them together in a neat package for testing, deployment or production.

 ## Features
 - Automatically sets up and configures required containers for distributed full-stack applications.